juxor/afaq/markdown/secG3.md

 phenomena has been empirically refuted -- often using Friedman's own data and attempts to apply his dogma in real life.
-As we noted in [section C.8.3](secC8.html#secc83), the growth of the money supply and inflation have no fixed relationship, with money supply increasing while inflation falling.
+As we noted in [section C.8.3](secC8.html#secc83), the growth of the money supply and inflation have no fixed relationship, with money supply increasing while inflation falls.
 As such, _"the claim that inflation is always and everywhere caused by increases in the money supply, and that the rate of inflation bears a stable, predictable relationship to increases in the money supply is ridiculous."_
 [Paul Ormerod, **The Death of Economics**, p.
 96] This means that the assumption that increasing the money supply by generating credit will always